Let me ask you a question:

 Internal linking allows you to establish your own anchor text, which can help you with ranking for your top keywords.

-Even though there’s not a lot of space in your product’s descriptions for a link, you can still develop a strong internal linking strategy by using a simple tactic: product recommendations.
+Even though there’s not a lot of space in your product’s descriptions for a link, you can still develop a strong internal linking strategy by using: product recommendations.

-Let’s take a look at what the kings of e-commerce do with their own product recommendations:
+Let’s take a look at what the kings of e-commerce do with product recommendations:

 After looking at a backpack, Amazon recommends me another product as a bundle, which not only works great to increase the average order value, it also adds a powerful internal link to this product.